Standard Registration: $95 members $115 non-members

 WITH THANKS TO OUR SPONSORS

 & SUPPORTING ORGANISATIONS

 KEEP READING TO FIND OUT ABOUT OUR PROGRAM, WORKSHOPS & PRESENTERS

-SATURDAY 16TH SEPTEMBER 2017
+SATURDAY 22nd SEPTEMBER 2018

 Mary Davies Library and Community Centre, 17 Settlers Avenue, Baldivis WA

 SATURDAY 22nd SEPTEMBER 2018 DRAFT